InertiaCore/inertiacore.net/docs/merging-props.md

 ## Client side

 On the client side, Inertia detects that this prop should be merged.
 If the prop returns an array, it will append the response to the current prop value.
 If it's an object, it will merge the response with the current prop value.
 If you have opted to `DeepMerge`, Inertia ensures a deep merge of the entire structure.

+## Client side visits

+You can also merge props directly on the client side without making a server request using [client side visits](/manual-visits#client-side-visits).
+Inertia provides [prop helper methods](/manual-visits#prop-helpers) that allow you to append, prepend, or replace prop values.

 ## Combining with deferred props